Train to become a

 30.5 Credits by ACCSC Method

-In just 30 weeks you can learn:
+In just 7 Months you can learn:

-• Introduction to the Industry
+• Introduction to the Electrician Industry

 • Material and Hardware Used in the Electrical Trade